ManhattanLife Medicare Supplement Plan Reviews in 2025

 Does ManhattanLife offer dental, vision, and hearing coverage?

-Yes, ManhattanLife offers stand-alone dental, vision, and hearing plans that can complement Medicare supplement coverage.
-These plans provide graduated coverage that increases over the first three years of enrollment.
-However, they include waiting periods for certain services: six months for glasses and contacts and 12 months for hearing aids and major dental services.
+Yes, ManhattanLife offers stand-alone dental, vision, and hearing plans with graduated coverage that increases over the first three years.
+However, they include waiting periods: six months for glasses/contacts and 12 months for hearing aids and major dental services.

 -